Office of Postsecondary Education, Department of Education.

 (ii) The qualifications required of each of the other personnel to be used in the project.

-(iii) The plan to employ personnel who have succeeded in overcoming Start Printed Page 5430disadvantages or circumstances like those of the population of the target area.
+(iii) The plan to employ personnel who have succeeded in overcoming disadvantages or circumstances like those of the population of the target area.

 (2) In evaluating the qualifications of a person, the Secretary considers his or her experience and training in fields related to the objectives of the project.